masaharutennis/xARPES/README.md

 # Warning

 This project is currently undergoing **beta testing**.
-Some functionalities from the accompanying preprint (https://arxiv.org/abs/2508.13845) are still missing.
+Some of the functionalities are in the process of being implemented.
 If you encounter any bugs, you can open an issue.

 # Contributing

 Contributions to the code are most welcome. xARPES is intended to co-develop alongside the increasing complexity of experimental ARPES data sets.
 Contributions can be made by forking the code and creating a pull request.
 Importing of file formats from different beamlines is particularly encouraged.
-The code is maintained on GitHub: https://github.com/xARPES/xARPES.

 # Installation

 xARPES can be installed in several ways depending on your workflow:
 - via a graphical package manager (Anaconda Navigator, VS Code, PyCharm, Spyder, JupyterLab)
-- via Conda Forge, out-of-the-box or editable installation, sourcing https://anaconda.org/conda-forge/xarpes.
+- via conda-forge, out-of-the-box or editable installation, sourcing https://anaconda.org/conda-forge/xarpes.
-- via Pip, out-of-the-box or editable installation, sourcing https://https://pypi.org/project/xarpes.
+- via Pip, out-of-the-box or editable installation, sourcing https://pypi.org/project/xarpes.

 ## Graphical package manager installation